dd9jn/rfc4880bis/crypto-refresh.md

 ## Risks of a Quick Check Oracle {#quick-check-oracle}

-In winter 2005, Serge Mister and Robert Zuccherato from Entrust released a paper describing a way that the "quick check" in OpenPGP CFB mode (used by v1 SEIPD and SED packets) can be as an oracle to decrypt two octets of every cipher block {{MZ05}}.
+In winter 2005, Serge Mister and Robert Zuccherato from Entrust released a paper describing a way that the "quick check" in v1 SEIPD and SED packets can be used as an oracle to decrypt two octets of every cipher block {{MZ05}}.
 This check was intended for early detection of session key decryption errors, particularly to detect a wrong passphrase, since v4 SKESK packets do not include an integrity check.

 There is a danger to using the quick check if timing or error information about the check can be exposed to an attacker, particularly via an automated service that allows rapidly repeated queries.